DrPinkACN/modified_norvig/README.md

 ## Requirements

-- a raw text file or delimited word frequency file with all the word you are looking to correct for.
+- a raw text file or delimited word frequency file with all the words you are looking to correct for.
 - Python3

 ## How it works